What is a milium?

 - Few to numerous lesions

-- Often seen on the nose, but may also arise inside the mouth on the mucosa (Epstein pearls) or palate (Bohn nodules) or more widely on scalp, face and upper trunk
+- Often seen on the nose, but may also arise inside the mouth on the mucosa (Epstein pearls) or palate (Bohn nodules) or more widely on the scalp, face and upper trunk

 - Heal spontaneously within a few weeks of birth.